|Search This Site >>

 The Elizabeth ONeill Verner Awards

-Deadline: Nominations for the 2014 awards must be postmarked or hand-delivered by December 16, 2013.
+Deadline: Nominations for the 2018 awards must be submitted by Wednesday, November 1, 2017.

 Instructions for Submitting a Nomination

 - ARTS IN EDUCATION open to SC individuals and institutions whose primary function is arts education.
 May include: arts educators (teachers, consultants, principals, administrators), schools, school districts, college/university arts departments, etc.

 - ORGANIZATION open to SC organizations who contribute to the advancement and/or support of the arts.
 May include: arts discipline organizations, arts councils, arts advocacy groups, guilds, arts departments of organizations, educational institutions, etc.

 - BUSINESS/FOUNDATION open to SC individuals, or companies and foundations whose participation, support, and/or contributions have benefited the maintenance and growth of the arts.

 - INDIVIDUAL open to SC individuals who have demonstrated exceptional achievement and statewide impact through their leadership, support, and advancement of the arts.
 May include: arts professionals such as managers, administrators; arts supporters such as patrons, promoters, donors, etc.